-(r) Critical accounting estimates and judgements in applying accounting policies
+(r) Critical accounting estimates and judgements in applying accounting policies r) Critical accounting estimates and judgements in applying accounting policies, continued

 The Group makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.